KDE/documentation-docs-kdenlive-org/exporting.rst

 Kdenlive uses *Presets* or *Rendering Profiles* to control or determine the output.
 You can create your own presets and profiles.

-Hit :kbd:`Ctrl+Return` to open the rendering dialog or use the :menuselection:`Menu --> Project --> Render` and click on the render button |media-record|.
+Hit :kbd:`Ctrl+Return` to open the rendering dialog or use the :menuselection:`Menu --> File --> Render` and click on the render button |media-record|.

 .. figure:: /images/exporting/kdenlive2212_rendering-render_dialog.webp
    :width: 400px